tzlion/frogtool/README.md

 the actual rom zip file which is found in the ARCADE/bin subfolder.
 (See the "About .zxx files" section for more info on this format)

-It seems like the OS will still recognise arcade ROM ZIP files placed directly in the ROM folders with their emulator-standard filenames, but I don't know which ROM set it expects; even the manufacturers don't seem to know, they preloaded three Sonic Wings ROMs in the user "ROMS" folder and only one of them loads!
-Internal strings seem to suggest the emulator is some version of Final Burn Alpha if that helps.
+The OS will still recognise arcade ROM ZIP files placed directly in the ROM folders with their emulator-standard filenames, but I don't know which ROM set it expects; even the manufacturers don't seem to know, they preloaded three Sonic Wings ROMs in the user "ROMS" folder and only one of them loads!
+Internal strings suggest the emulator is some version of Final Burn Alpha if that helps.

 Many preloaded arcade games also have ".skp" files in the ARCADE/skp folder, these appear to be savestates which are automatically loaded when booting a game, to skip its boot sequence and bring you straight to the title screen with a